0o-de-lally/ol-explorer/context-for-llm/08-additional-features.md

 3. **Update Context Documentation**:
    - Add feature details to appropriate context documents
    - Update test summary with new test coverage
+   - Add comprehensive task list with difficulty ratings for future reference

 ### 5. Review and Merge